KINGSABRI/nipper_parser/lib/nipper_parser/parsers/README.md

 An audit of Requirement and Security Assessment Procedures against PCI DSS 3.2.

 **PCI Audit Section Contains:**
-- Introduction                  [not yet implemented - PR is welcome]
+- Introduction..................[not yet implemented - PR is welcome]
-- Compliance Requirements list  [not yet implemented - PR is welcome]
+- Compliance Requirements list..[not yet implemented - PR is welcome]

 #### Usage